 Far Infrared is a fairly recent technology, and as such people have a lot of questions.
 Here we are going to answer as many as we can.
 If you have any questions we have not covered, or would like to discuss your requirements with one of us, please call us.

 Infrared panels work through far infrared radiation, which means that they heat the fabric of the building, rather than the air it contains.
 This is what makes them so different from traditional convection heaters.
 They provide powerful heating that is not lost through draughts and is far cheaper than other types of electric heating.
 Infrared is a great option for those without access to mains gas, and also as cheap supplementary heating in any home.

 Please take a look at our guide to infrared here.

 Yes – completely.
 Far infrared radiation is the same heat as is given off by the sun, but without the harmful UV rays.
 Its gentle, comfortable heat is even used to heat babies’ incubators.

-In fact, infrared has many health benefits.
-They are great for allergy sufferers because they do not move dust around the room like a convection heater and the warmth they produce goes deep into the skin, which is great for the elderly and those suffering from arthritis.
+In fact, infrared is a healthy form of heating.
+It is great for allergy sufferers because they do not move dust around the room like a convection heater and it helps reduce damp and mould.

 Why is infrared heating efficient?